blaQPablo88/Refactoring-Regression-Pipeline-with-GenAI/README.md

 ---

-## 🧠 Powered by GenAI Refactor Principles
+## Powered by GenAI Refactor Principles

 This project demonstrates how AI-assisted refactoring can improve a raw ML script into a clean, modular, maintainable pipeline.

 ---

-## 📌 To-Do (Next Steps)
-- [ ] Add more regression models
-- [ ] Integrate logging instead of print statements
-- [ ] Unit tests for data loading and evaluation
-- [ ] Deploy via Streamlit or FastAPI

----

-Created with ❤️ by Kagiso using GenAI.
+Created by Kagiso (blaQPablo88) using GenAI.